nejucomo/dimana/README.rst

 single `Dimana` class, and a more rudimentary parser, and was generally a messier proof-of-concept.

-There was no representation of the modern ``Units`` instances, rather only the equivalent of ``Value`` instances.
+- There was no representation of the modern ``Units`` instances, rather only the equivalent of ``Value`` instances.

-It used dynamic type generation for what is not each instance of ``Units``.
+- It used dynamic type generation for what is now each instance of ``Units``.

-It had less obvious error messages and less complete unit testing.
+- It had less obvious error messages and less complete unit testing.

-It had no documentation and no doctests.
+- It had no documentation and no doctests.